83 Notable alumni of

 -

-Terrance Terrel Copper is an American former professional football wide receiver who played in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Baltimore Ravens and Kansas City Chiefs.
-He played college football at East Carolina University.
+Terrance Terrell Copper Sr. is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Dallas Cowboys, New Orleans Saints, Baltimore Ravens and Kansas City Chiefs.
+He played college football for the East Carolina Pirates.

 -